All products featured on our website have been impartially chosen by our editors. If you purchase something, we may earn an affiliate commission.

 Upon first glance, it's hard to know what to make of the WaterGrinder.
 Positively alien-looking, the WaterGrinder comes from the same French manufacturer of the Sprintbok above.
 Similar in concept to water-based rowing machines, this bit of kit uses the resistance of water to target all of your upper body muscles, banishing buffalo wings and stubborn fat.
 You can aso sit or stand while exercising, depending on your personal goals.
 For a killer HIIT (high-intensity interval training) workout, we recommend a short but intense burst on the Watergrinder paired with 20-second sprints on the treadmill.
 That six-pack will be revealed in no time.

 Great for: Tony Montana, Floyd Mayweather Jr; individuals with egos as large as their guns

-Yes, you read that correctly – this machine won't make you sweat that much.
-CAR.O.L works on the “minimum effective dose” principle of exercise, which the researchers who developed the protocol believe to be two 20-second sprints at a high intensity.
-The idea is that CAR.O.L guides you through a short workout, tailored to each rider.
-Using your biometrics and performance data, CAR.O.L’s algorithms instantly create and apply personalised resistance to achieve supramaximal power - in every ride.
-With more time spent on the bike, the bike's intuitive A.I ramps up the difficulty meaning no session is alike.
+Yes, you read that correctly – this machine requires les than 10 minutes of use and promises to double your fitness in eight weeks.
+CAROL works on the “minimum effective dose” principle of exercise, which the researchers who developed the protocol believe to be two 20-second sprints at a high intensity.
+The idea is that CAROL guides you through a short workout uniquely tailored to your needs.
+Using your biometrics and performance data, CAROL’s algorithms instantly create and apply personalised resistance to achieve supramaximal power - in every ride.
+With more time spent on the bike, the bike's intuitive AI ramps up the difficulty meaning no two sessions are alike.